kestra-io/docs/content/docs/06.enterprise/scim.md

 ![scim1](/docs/enterprise/scim1.png)

-The above steps will generate a SCIM endpoint URL and a Secret Token that you will use to configure Microsoft Entra ID for user synchronization.
+The above steps will generate a SCIM endpoint URL and a Secret Token that you will use to authenticate Microsoft Entra ID with the SCIM integration in Kestra.
 Save those details as we will need them in the next steps.

 ![scim2](/docs/enterprise/scim2.png)